Somm.Site

 If one region defines Spanish red wine in the popular imagination, it is Rioja, the nation's first DO in 1925 and first DOCa in 1991.
 Cradled by the Ebro River and sheltered by the Sierra de Cantabria, it divides into three zones, each with its own accent.
 Cooler, higher Rioja Alta and Rioja Alavesa, centered on the wine town of Haro, yield reds of elegance, fine minerality, and remarkable longevity, while warmer Rioja Oriental, formerly Rioja Baja, ripens fuller and rounder fruit.
 Tempranillo is the soul of the blend, traditionally joined by Garnacha, Graciano, and Mazuelo, with Viura anchoring the whites.

-wine region of rioja
+rioja wine region map of spain by somm.site

 For generations Rioja's signature was a long sleep in American oak, lending coconut, vanilla, and sweet spice to its silky reds.
 Since the 2017 vintage a quiet revolution toward terroir has taken hold.
 Producers may now bottle by zone, by village under the Vino de Pueblo term adopted in 2024 across 144 towns, or from a single Viñedo Singular drawn from hand-harvested vines older than 35 years.
 Rioja, in short, is learning to name its addresses.

-The Duero's Power: Ribera del Duero and Castilla y León
+Ribera del Duero and Castilla y León

 South and west of Rioja, the Duero River carves through the high tableland of Castilla y León, a continental landscape of scorching summers and frigid nights.
 Here Tempranillo wears local names, Tinto Fino and Tinta del País, and accounts for roughly 95 percent of plantings in its flagship appellation, yielding a darker, more muscular wine than its Riojan cousin.
 Ribera del Duero waited until 1982 for DO status despite a long history anchored by Bodegas Vega Sicilia, founded in 1864, whose Único remains Spain's most storied red, traditionally aged a decade or more before release.